lyubogeorgiev/JavaOOP/WorkingWithAbstraction/README.md

 Created two enums, one is CardPower and the other one is SuitPower.
 Each one has integer value of power and a method that returns that power, called getPower().
 The power of each card is calculated according to the requirements in the Main class.

+Exercise 04 - Traffic Lights
+-

+Created an Enum with light signals states.